fidahussain123/Suraksha-Path/README.md

 ## Support 💪

-For support, please open an issue in the GitHub repository or contact our team at support@suraksha-path.org
+For support, please open an issue in the GitHub repository.

 ## Acknowledgments 🙏